LeaYeh/42-Docker-DevEnv/README.md

 The configuration is based on 42 Vienna's installed versions and tools.

+// TODO Need to write somewhere that on WSL minilibx might not work, depends on your os versions
+// Make sure to wsl.exe --update, sudo apt udpate && sudo apt upgrade

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: